Owen-Quast/Does-O-Line-Play-Determine-QB-Success-/README.md

 | Years 1-2 only | -0.403 | 9.44e-07 |
 | Difference | +0.050 | — |

 The 0.05 difference is not meaningful.
 Pressure hurts all QBs at roughly the same rate regardless of experience.
-The individual cases of Fields, Young, and Wilson in the bottom right of the young QB chart reflect compounding struggles — both under heavy pressure and performing below expectation — rather than a systemic vulnerability unique to young QBs.
+The individual cases of Fields, Young, and Wilson in the bottom right of the young QB chart reflect compounding struggles, both under heavy pressure and performing below expectation — rather than a systemic vulnerability unique to young QBs.

 ### 5. The Caleb Williams Implication

-Justin Fields appeared in the bottom right of the young QB development chart in both 2021 and 2022 — high pressure rate, negative EPA in consecutive seasons.
+Justin Fields appeared in the bottom right of the young QB development chart in both 2021 and 2022, high pressure rate, negative EPA in consecutive seasons.
 The Bears OL situation was not incidental to his struggles.
 Whether those struggles were primarily OL-driven or QB-driven cannot be definitively answered here, but the pattern is consistent with an environment that gave a young QB very little room to develop.

 Caleb Williams enters 2026 with an improved but still inconsistent offensive line.
-This analysis suggests the pressure he faces will affect his EPA in roughly the same way it affects any QB — there is no evidence young QBs are uniquely shielded from it.
+This analysis suggests the pressure he faces will affect his EPA in roughly the same way it affects any QB; there is no evidence young QBs are uniquely shielded from it.
 The margin for error is real.

 ---